Badgerati/Pode/docs/Tutorials/Routes/Utilities/FunctionsAndModules.md

 If you have a Module whose exported commands you want to convert into Routes, then you can supply the Module's name to [`ConvertTo-PodeRoute`](../../../../Functions/Routes/ConvertTo-PodeRoute).

-Supplying a Module will cause it to be automatically imported into all runspaces, using [`Import-PodeModule`](../../../../Functions/Utilities/Import-PodeModule).
-This means the Module can be referenced by name, or by path; it also means [`Import-PodeModule`](../../../../Functions/Utilities/Import-PodeModule).supports modules within the `ps_modules` directory.
+Supplying a Module will cause it to be automatically imported using [`Import-PodeModule`](../../../../Functions/Utilities/Import-PodeModule).
+This means the Module can be referenced by name, or by path, and it supports modules within the `ps_modules` directory.

 For example, if you wanted to import all commands from Pester you could do the following: